How Well Do You Know Shona Vocabulary?

 You can take the quiz as many times as you want – a great way to practice!

 The quiz is completely free!
 No credit card details required.

 Flexible and convenient, the quiz works on any device.

 Share your results on social media or via email.
 Invite your friends and see who is the best.

 Shona is the national language of Zimbabwe, along with Ndebele and the official business language, English.
-There are also clusters of Shona in Zambia, Mozambique and Botswana.
+There are also clusters of Shona in Zambia, Mozambique, and Botswana.